 Authentication Using an API Access Token

-To use an API Access Token, create an access token (see below) and supply it in the an "x-api-token" header in your requests.
+To use an API Access Token, create an access token (see below) and supply it in the an "x-api-key" header in your requests.

 $ curl -H x-api-key:12345678 https://site.lucidmeetings.com/lucid/api/v1/meetings